ngiann/GaussianVariationalInference.jl/docs/src/moreoptions.md

 # Hence, our approximation should be exact in this example.
 logp(x) = -sum(x.*x) / 2

-# implicitly specifies that the log-posterior is 5-dim
+# implicitly specifies that the log-posterior is 5-dimensional
 x₀ = randn(5)

 # obtain approximation
 q, logev = VI(logp, x₀, S = 200, iterations = 10_000, show_every = 200)

-# check that mean is close to zero and covariance close to identity
+# Check that mean is close to zero and covariance close to identity.
+# mean and cov are re-exported function from Distributions.jl
 mean(q)
 cov(q)
 ```